12th March 2013

-We’ve had really positive feedback from the police and the Home Office over the past year as we’ve developed the solution, but the award somehow confirms its importance in the wider security industry and the ongoing fight against global terrorism.
+We’ve had really positive feedback from the police and the Home Office over the past year as we’ve developed the solution.
+Still, the award somehow confirms its importance in the wider security industry and the ongoing fight against global terrorism.

 Because of the nature of the award and this industry in general, we can’t really say who was on the judging panel.
-But they really are the top brass and experts of the UK security industry, which makes the award all the more rewarding.
+But they really are the top brass and experts of the UK security industry, making the award all the more rewarding.

 And the organisers said this 10th year received the highest number of entries, prompting the fiercest competition for the award we landed tonight!